-Note: Gradelink does not officially endorse or maintain vendor affiliations with any brands or retailers mentioned, with the exception of Gradelink School Websites.
-This is simply a list of helpful resources compiled from school feedback.
+Note: Gradelink does not officially endorse or maintain vendor affiliations with any brands or retailers offering tech for nonprofits, with the exception of Gradelink School Websites.
+This is simply a list of helpful resources compiled from school feedback and the offers listed may change without notice.
 Have more?
 Drop us a line and we’ll update this list.

 4imprint one by one